Phillip Thomas: Professional career

-2013 NFL Combine

 Washington Redskins

-Thomas was selected by the Washington Redskins in the fourth round, with the 119th overall pick, of the 2013 NFL Draft.
+Thomas was selected by the Washington Redskins in the fourth round, with the 119th overall pick, of the 2013 NFL draft.
 He officially signed a four-year contract with the team on May 17, 2013.
 In the first preseason game against the Tennessee Titans, he suffered a left foot injury, which was originally diagnosed as a sprain.
 On August 13, it was announced that Thomas would miss the entire 2013 season and be placed on injured reserve due to a torn Lisfranc ligament.

 Battling hamstring and foot injuries in the preseason, the Redskins waived him on August 30, 2014 for final roster cuts before the start of the 2014 season.
 After clearing waivers, he was signed to the team's practice squad the following day.
 He was promoted to the active roster on November 1, 2014.
 He was waived on August 5, 2015.

 Miami Dolphins

 Thomas signed with the Miami Dolphins on August 10, 2015.
 On August 30, 2015, he was waived.